isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Templates can be used to express essentially everything (they are Turing complete), but the aim of generic programming (as expressed using templates) is to efficiently generalize operations/algorithms over a set of types with similar semantic properties.

+##### Note

+The `requires` in the comments are uses of `concepts`.
+"Concepts" are defined in an ISO Technical specification: [concepts](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4553.pdf).
+Currently (July 2016), concepts are supported only in GCC 6.1.
+Consequently, we comment out uses of concepts in examples; that is, we use them as formalized comments only.
+If you use GCC 6.1, you can uncomment them.

 ##### Enforcement

 * Flag algorithms with "overly simple" requirements, such as direct use of specific operators without a concept.